savedra1/clipse/README.md

 </p>

-Items can be pinned using the `p` key and toggled using `tab`, these pinned items will be not be removed from your history unless explicity deleted with `backpace`/`x` in the TUI or `clipse -clear`.
+Items can be pinned using the `p` key and toggled using `tab`, these pinned items will be not be removed from your history unless explicitly deleted with `backpace`/`x` in the TUI or `clipse -clear`.

 <p align="left">